mozilla/addon-sdk/packages/addon-kit/docs/simple-storage.md

 For more information on supporting private browsing, see its [Mozilla Developer Network documentation][MDN].
-While that page does not apply specifically to Jetpack-based extensions (and its code samples don't apply at all), you should follow its guidance on best practices and policies.
+While that page does not apply specifically to SDK-based add-ons (and its code samples don't apply at all), you should follow its guidance on best practices and policies.

 [SUMO]: http://support.mozilla.com/en-US/kb/Private+Browsing